Love the new mural unveiled by @zionsbank, artist Jann Haworth in honor of #WomensEqualityDay!

 More

-Kansas, New York & Ohio ratified the 19th Amendment on this day in 1919.
+Minnesota ratified the 19th Amendment on this day in 1919.

-Pennsylvania ratified the 19th Amendment, giving women the right to vote, on this day in 1919.
+New Hampshire ratified the 19th Amendment on this day in 1919.

 Join our email list to receive your FREE Illustrated Companion for your book club or activist organization and social media shareables honoring the 100th anniversary of the 19th amendment and the milestones along the way.